ashishmadeti/zinger/README.md

 - [ ] Change dictionary API
 - [ ] Improve UI of meaning box (when user double clicks on a word)
 - [ ] Improve flashcard's UI
+- [ ] Move flashcard from content script to background